amirkiaml/amirkiaml/README.md

 For my data analysis projects, I have used most of the same tools listed for Data Science.
 Here are some of the projects that I have worked on.

-**NOTE:** Several of the following projects were carried out as part of BrainStation bootcamp, and I cannot share the source codes, visualizations, or reports with the public, as they can be reused by the next cohorts' students.
-If you're a recruiter or anyone else other than a current Data Science student at BrainStation, feel free to request a copy of the relevant files.

 # Projects <a name="daprojects"></a>

 ## 1. Big Data Wrangling with Google Books Ngrams <a name="ngram"></a>